canonical/object-storage-integrator/s3/README.md

 ### Ensure the usability of bucket
 The S3 Integrator charm will share the bucket information to the charms that are related to it only after ensuring the bucket exists and is ready for use.
 For this purpose, the charm will try to call `ListObjectsV2` action on the given bucket + path combination.
 If the charm finds that it cannot run this action on the given set of bucket and path, it won't share this bucket to the related charms.

+## Versioning and Compatibility

+The S3 Integrator charm in this repository is released to track `2/`, which supports charm configuration with Juju secrets and also sharing data over the relation using Juju secrets.
+The charm uses a newer version of relation data schema (`v1`) in comparison to the relation data schema (`v0`) used by the S3 Integrator on track `1/`.

+The new S3 Integrator is fully compatible and can be integrated with the consumer charms that are still on the older relation data schema `v0` (in other words, still using the old `s3` charmlib).
+This allows for mixed deployments where the S3 Integrator is updated to the latest track `2/` while the consumer charm will later be upgraded to use the new charm lib (i.e. relation schema `v1`) in the suitable timeframe.
+Please refer to the [migration guide](#migration-strategy-from-track-1-to-2) for instructions to migrate S3 Integrator from track `1/` to `2/`.

 ## Integrating your charm with `s3-integrator`